ia3andy/one-two-three-quarkus/deck.md

 ---
 theme: quarkus
+width: 1920
+height: 1080
 ---
 ![Quarkus](deck-assets/hero_worldtour.png)

-## A day in the life of a `Quarkus full-stack developer`
+## A day in the life of a

----

-## Martin Stefanko

-- Principal Software engineer, Red Hat
-- BrnoJUG leader
-- MicroProfile committer
-- Author of Quarkus in Action
-- `@xstefank`
+`Quarkus full-stack developer`

 ---